Maheswar-Sah00/Zoro-Speaks/README.md

 ## 📌 Project Overview

-The **AI Voice Agent (Realtime)** is a full-stack application for seamless real-time voice interaction.
+The **Zoro-speaks** is a full-stack application with Zoro character persona for seamless real-time voice interaction.
 Users speak, and the system:

 1. Records your voice.
 2. Transcribes it to text using **AssemblyAI**.